-(2) Interests shown before this offering consist solely of founder shares, classified as shares of Class B common stock.
+(2) Interests shown consist solely of founder shares, classified as shares of Class B common stock.
 Such shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled "Description of Securities."
-Interests shown after this offering include 650,000 private placement shares.